adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-basics.md

 ## The basics

-Hi, I'm Ádám!
-Don't be alarmed of those accents above the As, feel free to pronounce my name as Adam.
-Now that we're done with the difficult part, let me just say how glad I am that you made your way here!
-Are you a knitwear designer looking for someone to edit your pattern, and perhaps create a chart or two as well?
+Hi there, I'm Ádám!
+Don't worry about those accents above the As, feel free to pronounce my name as Adam.
+Now that we've got the hard part out of the way, I'm so happy you're here!

+Are you a knitwear designer looking for someone to edit your pattern, and perhaps create a chart or two for it as well?
 Great!
 I would love to help.
-Read on, and feel free to contact me if you have any questions.
+Read on, and feel free to reach out if you have any questions.

 ### Why work with me?

 I am a detail-oriented editor who loves working on interesting and complex projects, and who double-checks everything to avoid any mistakes.
-I have a degree in library and information science, so researching things is nothing new.
+I have a degree in library and information science, so researching things is something I'm very familiar with.
 I am also an accomplished literary translator and editor—I have worked over 90 books in the last 10+ years.

 In 2024, I completed the technical editing course offered by the lovely people at [The Tech Editor Hub](https://www.thetecheditorhub.com/).
 I'm currently working toward earning [my TKGA certification](https://tkga.org/certification-for-technical-editors/).
-I am also an avid knitter, so I constantly learn new techniques, and I love a challenge.
+I am also an avid knitter, constantly learning new techniques, and I love a challenge.

 {{< highlight >}}